CMS/Federal Resources

 Change of ownership

-The LTC Provider Reporting Tool allows providers to electronically report events and view the facility's investigation for that event.
-Review the instructions and tools to the right to gain access, report events, and access information.
+As mandated by 42 CFR §483.12(b) and (c), the BFS LTC Portal Reporting Tool allows providers to electronically submit Facility Reported Incidents (FRI's) and view the facility's investigation for each incident submitted.
+Review the instructions and tools below to gain access, report events, and access information.

 Close up of a doctor crossing his arms